Hirusha785/low-cost-transformerless-5v-supply/README.md

 ---

 ## Circuit Operation

-### 1. AC Input

-AC mains is connected through the input screw terminal `J1`.
+AC mains input is connected through J1.

-Because this design does not use a transformer, the output is not isolated from the AC mains side.

----

-### 2. Capacitive Dropper Stage

-The capacitor `C4` acts as the main current-limiting component.

-Instead of using a transformer to reduce voltage, this circuit uses the reactance of the capacitor to limit current from the AC mains supply.

-`R3` is connected across the dropper capacitor and works as a discharge resistor.
-It helps discharge the capacitor after the circuit is disconnected from power.

----

-### 3. Bridge Rectifier Stage

-Diodes `D1`, `D2`, `D3`, and `D4` form a bridge rectifier using 1N4007 diodes.
+C4 works as the capacitive dropper and limits the input current.
+R3 discharges C4 after power is removed.

-The bridge rectifier converts the AC input into pulsating DC.
+D1–D4 form the bridge rectifier and convert AC to DC.

----

-### 4. Filtering Stage

-`C1` provides high-frequency noise filtering.
+C1 filters high-frequency noise.

-`C2` smooths the rectified DC voltage and reduces ripple before the regulator section.
+C2 smooths the rectified DC voltage and reduces ripple.

----

-### 5. Zener Protection Stage

-`D5` and `D6` are zener diodes used for voltage clamping/protection before the regulator stage.

-`R1` and `R2` are used with the protection stage to help limit and control current.

----

-### 6. Voltage Regulation Stage
+D5 and D6 provide Zener voltage protection/clamping.
+R1 and R2 help limit current in the protection stage.

-`U1` is an LM7805 / 7805 voltage regulator in a TO-220 package.
+U1 is the 7805 voltage regulator and provides regulated 5V DC output.

-The regulator provides a stable 5V DC output from the rectified and filtered input voltage.

----

-### 7. Output Filtering

-`C5` smooths the final 5V DC output and helps reduce output ripple.
+C5 smooths the final 5V output.

----

-### 8. Power Indicator

-`D7` is the LED power indicator.

-`R4` limits the LED current.

-When the circuit is powered, the LED turns on to show that output power is available.
+D7 and R4 work as the power indicator circuit.
+Since this is a transformerless design, the output is not isolated from AC mains and must be handled carefully.

 ---